engage

 Connect

-Possibly the most important of the five, “connecting” with your audience, is a game-changer.
-To connect with someone in any circumstance, you have to be relatable.
+Possibly the most important of the five, “connecting” with your audience is a game-changer.
+In order to connect with someone in any circumstance, you have to be relatable.
 Being relatable as an online presence calls for openness and transparency.
 Most importantly, this means responding to every comment or question in a timely manner.
 Relatability is also achievable through live stream videos, employee interviews and bios, creative behind-the-scenes content, videos or photos offering a glimpse into company culture — the list could go on and on.
 Allowing your community to view your company as more than just a name is the most important part of creating an engaging online space.

 Ask

 “Asking” a question begs for an answer or a response…that’s engagement.
 You can never ask too many questions on any social platform.
-Whether you ask users for feedback, questions, opinions, or simply if they’d like to know more about your services, you are making your company seem interested and available.
-Even if you’re simply sharing a news story, add a question to your caption: What do you think about this?
+Whether you are asking users for feedback, questions, opinions, or simply if they’d like to know more about your services, you are making your company seem interested and available.
+Even if you’re simply sharing a news story, add a question onto your caption: What do you think about this?
 Include polls in your shared content.
 This is a great way to increase user engagement and learn more about your community at the same time.

 Listen